Durness

 Vintage Tractor & Vehicle Display

-Connell Outdoor Pursuits Archery
+Connell Outdoor Pursuits Archery, Axe Throwing &

 The event begins at noon with the chosen Chieftain meeting members of the pipe band in the village square before marching on to the Games Field to declare the games open.